jsaltmd/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winnner of the election on poppular vote.

-Although these outcomes are important, there are a few more key insights his Team would like to review.
-The election commisiion of Seth's Team asked if he could confirm the voter turnout for each county that voted in this congressional district.
+In order to complete the audit, the election commission has requested some additional data as specified below.
+They would like to confirm the voter turnout for each county that voted in this congressional district.

 The findings of the following tasks were added to the final election audit:

 1. Calculate the voter turnout for each county.
-2. Calculate the percentage of votes each county contributed to the election.
+2. Calculate the percentage of votes from each county out of the total count.
-3. determine which county had the largest turnout.
+3. Determine the county with the highest turnout.

   ## Challenge Summary